Diana Fox Carney

-Diana Fox Carney (née Fox; born 1965) is a British-Canadian economist and climate policy expert who is the spouse of the prime minister of Canada Mark Carney, the 24th Prime Minister of Canada since 2025.
+Diana Fox Carney (born 1965) is a British-Canadian economist and climate policy expert who is the spouse of the prime minister of Canada Mark Carney, the 24th prime minister of Canada since 2025.

 Specializing in developing nations, she is active in various environmental and social justice causes.
 She has published research and has collaborated with multiple international think tanks.
 She has been described as a "widely respected expert on global climate and energy policy", serving as a board member for numerous not-for-profit organisations.
-In 2012 she was referred to as an "eco-warrior" by The Daily Telegraph.

 Early life and education

 Diana Fox Carney is the daughter of Christopher Fox and Jennifer Atkinson who managed an estate when she was born.
 She spent her earliest years at Quarwood House, a Gothic mansion near Stow-on-the-Wold, that was later purchased by John Entwistle of The Who.
 The family then purchased a lucrative pig farm, while Diana and her sister attended Oxford High School for Girls.
 She then attended Marlborough College in Wiltshire.
 Her sister Tania would go on to marry Robin Cayzer, 3rd Baron Rotherwick.

-Fox Carney has a degree in Philosophy, Politics and Economics and a master's degree in agricultural economics from the University of Oxford and an MA in international relations from the University of Pennsylvania.
+Fox Carney has a degree in Philosophy, Politics and Economics, a master's degree in agricultural economics from the University of Oxford, and an MA in international relations from the University of Pennsylvania.
 In the 1990s, she was one of the stronger skaters on the women's team of the Oxford University Ice Hockey Club, where she met her future husband Mark Carney, who played goaltender for the men's team.